PalakRajput/Kotlin-basics/src/main/Article.md

 ### Types

-In the variable declaration you might have noticed that we didn't specify the type of the variable and it worked fine.
+In the variable declaration, you might have noticed that we didn't specify the type of the variable and it worked fine.
 The ability of Kotlin to infer type of the variable from the value assigned to it is called type inference.

 If we want to specify the type in Kotlin the syntax is `val variableName : DataType = literal`